Patagornis: Quill knobs

-On the best preserved Patagornis skeleton, BMNH-A516, the ulna preserved large quill knobs on the posterior end that suggest large wing feathers.
-These feathers were theorized to have been used for assistance in running, as implied by its ecology and limb anatomy, or as a shield like on the extant Secretary bird.
-The former theory is much more likely based on the anatomy of the quill knobs themselves and their presence in the related Llallawavis which has a similar agile anatomy.
+NHMUK PV A 516's ulna preserves large, spur-like quill knobs on the posterior end that may have been the attachment point for elongate feathers.
+These feathers were theorized to have been used for assistance in running, as implied by its ecology and limb anatomy, or as a shield like those of the secretarybird.
+The former theory is more likely based on the anatomy of the quill knobs themselves and their presence in the related Llallawavis, which shares its cursorial-adapted anatomy.
 The ungual phalanges preserved in Patagornis and its distant relative Mesembriornis are large, curved, and thin laterally, likely being used to stab prey based on those of modern predatory birds.

 Ear anatomy

 In 2015 during their study on the ear anatomy of phorusrhacids, Degrange et al also studied the internal ear anatomy preserved in Llallawavis, Patagornis, & several modern birds.
-They discovered that the hearing of Patagornis was very poor & had the smallest hearing range in the Cariamiformes studied.
+They discovered that Patagornis had poor hearing, the smallest hearing range in the Cariamiformes studied.
 The semicircular canals of Llallawavis were much more elongated compared to the short canals of Patagornis, and with the greater body mass, it was inferred that there were more sluggish head movements in this taxon, with enhanced sensitivity to low-amplitude motions.